omer-sade/Assembly-compiler/maman-14/maman_14_files/README.md

 How to use: after typing 'make' in the terminal, run the command ./app (filename1) (filename2) ...

+Input files: text files written in assembly (.as)

+Output files (for each input file):
+1. Binary code.
+2. Code after pre-assembler analysis (expands all macros).
+3. File that contains all Extern symbols (isn't created if there arent Extern symbols).
+4. File that contains all Entry symbols (isn't created if there arent Entry symbols).

-main programs that are responsible to run the entire code:
+Main programs that are responsible to run the entire code:

 1. app.c: the main file that is responsible to run the entire program.
 2. pre_assembler.c: Runs on one input file and expands all of its macros.